Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Omitted Proofs from Section

+Suppose the data are generated through a mixture of elliptically-contoured multivariate $S\alpha S$ distributions: $\mathcal{P}^+ = S\alpha S_{EC}(\theta^+, \Sigma)$ and $\mathcal{P}^- = S\alpha S_{EC}(\theta^-, \Sigma)$.
 We will now show in the following theorem that, since the shape matrix is an analogy to the covariance matrix as in the Gaussian case, we can obtain a similar conclusion of Corollary \ref{corollary.degrade} when the data are drawn from a mixture of elliptically-contoured $S\alpha S$ distribution.

 \begin{theorem} Suppose the data are generated through a mixture of elliptically-contoured multivariate $S\alpha S$ distributions.
-When there is no class imbalance, \ie, $R=1$, enforcing {adversarial robustness with $\ell_p$-constraint will increase the error on both classes}, so long as the `direction' of the optimal robust classifier is not parallel to its counterpart, \ie, $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$.
+When there is no class imbalance, \ie, $R=1$, enforcing {adversarial robustness with $\ell_p$-constraint will increase the error on both classes}, so long as the ``direction'' of the optimal robust classifier is not parallel to its counterpart, \ie, $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$.
 Furthermore, if the shape matrix $\Sigma$ is positive definite, then the requirement $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$ is equivalent to $w_{\emph{std}} \nparallel w_{\emph{rob},p}$, \ie, a shift in direction in the standard sense. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:elliptical}] Note for $X \sim S\alpha S_{EC}(\mu, \Sigma), w \in \mathbb{R}^d$ and arbitrary $t \in \mathbb{R}$, we can set $s = tw$, and the definition of elliptically-contoured multivariate $S\alpha S$ distribution gives us $ \mathbb{E}\exp\left(it w^{\top}X\right) = \exp\{-|t\sqrt{w^{\top}\Sigma w}|^{\alpha} + it w^{\top}\mu\}, $ so according to the definition of univariate $S\alpha S$ distribution,